TobiasEppacher/AppliedRegression/md/04-model-diagnostics.md

 ## Residuals

-When the model is correctly specified, the residuals should identically distributed, according to a normal distribution around the mean 0 and with variance $\sigma^2$.
+When the model is correctly specified, the residuals should be identically distributed, according to a normal distribution around the mean 0 and with variance $\sigma^2$.

 ## Incorrectly Specified Model